Galileo-Galilei/kedro-mlflow/docs/source/0_getting_started/02_installation/01_installation.md

 ### Create a virtual environment

-I strongly recommend to use ``conda`` (a package manager) to create an environment in order to avoid version conflicts between packages.
+I strongly recommend to create a virtual environment in order to avoid version conflicts between packages.
+I use ``conda`` in this tutorial.

 I also recommend to read [Kedro installation guide](https://kedro.readthedocs.io/en/latest/get_started/install.html) to set up your Kedro project.